Becoming a Registered Health Information Technician: What You Need to Know

 - Revenue Cycle Management

 While taking on a wide-ranging test at the end of a program might feel a little daunting initially, don’t let it overwhelm you.
-The Rasmussen College HIT program aims to streamline much of this process, with both the AHIMA membership fee and the cost of your first attempt at the exam included in the total program cost.4
+The Rasmussen University HIT program aims to streamline much of this process, with the cost of your first attempt at the exam included in the total program cost.4

 3. Consider advancing your career